kubernetes/website/docs/concepts/policy/pod-security-policy.md

 control the security features a pod has access to.
 These settings fall into three categories:

-- *Controlled by a boolean*: Fields of this type default to the most restrictive value.
+- *Controlled by a Boolean*: Fields of this type default to the most restrictive value.
 - *Controlled by an allowable set*: Fields of this type are checked against the set to ensure their values are allowed.